robertschank/robertschank.github.io/about.md

 So this is my attempt at distilling their work into a life-friendly tool: three core practices and a group, because we seem to do better together.

-The exercises are simple.
-The depth comes from showing up consistently and letting them do their thing.
+The exercises are simple, the depth comes from showing up and letting them do their thing.
 This is what I use, and what I wish I had when I started.

 If you're interested in working towards authenticity—maybe it's for you.